JawaskaTeamCC/pac/README.md

 The unique difference is that install and remove will call also register() and unregister() functions.

-Functions should return `true` if the process went OK.
-In all cases will cause the package info to update in the database except for remove, which will remove the entry.
+Functions should return `false` if the process went not OK.

 # Versioning